remy/remysharp.com/public/blog/my-decade-of-blogging.md

 # My decade of blogging

-Today marks the 10 year anniversary of my blog and it's blog posts.
+Today marks the 10 year anniversary of my blog and its blog posts.
 This, I suspect, will be a super self indulgent post harking back to memories of how I did things, and my aspirations for the next decade.

 Regardless of whether this post is of interest to you: thanks for stopping by and reading over all this time ❤